Establishing Private Connect with Exoscale

 How much is the maximum bandwidth I can reach?

-The maximum bandwidth we provide over private connect is 20 GBit/s.
+The maximum bandwidth we provide over private connect is 20 Gbit/s.

 How many MAC addresses can I use to send traffic over Private Connect?